forz13/data-transfer/README.md

     -- file-path (path to file)*

-    -- channel (transport channel name, mast be the same for reader and writer.
+    -- channel (transport channel name, must be the same for reader and writer.
 Default: 'transfer' )